Penn State vs. Auburn NCAA Football Odds, Plays and Insights | September 18, 2021

 Penn State Top Players

-- Noah Cain has taken eight carries for a team-leading 48 rushing yards (48.0 yards per game) while scoring one touchdown.
-He's also caught five passes for 27 yards (27.0 receiving yards per game).
+- Noah Cain has rushed for a team-leading 48 yards on eight carries (48.0 yards per game) while scoring one touchdown.
+He also averages 27.0 receiving yards per game, grabbing five passes for 27 yards.

 - This season Jahan Dotson has five catches and leads the team with 102 yards (102.0 per game) while scoring one touchdown.

-- This season Parker Washington has caught four passes for 47 yards, averaging 47.0 receiving yards per game.
+- Parker Washington has caught four passes for 47 yards, averaging 47.0 yards per game this year.

 Auburn Top Players

-- Bo Nix leads the team with 275 passing yards (275.0 yards per game) and has a 90.9% completion percentage this year (20-of-22) while throwing three touchdowns.
+- Bo Nix leads his team with 275 passing yards (275.0 per game) and has a 90.9% completion percentage (20-of-22), throwing three touchdown passes and zero interceptions.
 He also has 32 rushing yards on three carries, averaging 32.0 yards per game.

 - So far this year Jarquez Hunter has rushed for 110 yards on nine carries (110.0 ypg), with one rushing touchdown.

-- This season Shedrick Jackson has five catches and leads the team with 79 yards (79.0 per game).
+- Shedrick Jackson has hauled in five passes for a team-high 79 yards.
+He averages 79.0 yards per game.

-- Ja'Varrius Johnson's stat line this year shows three catches for 51 yards and one touchdown.
+- Ja'Varrius Johnson has also chipped in with three catches for 51 yards and one touchdown this year.
 He averages 51.0 receiving yards per game.

-- Kobe Hudson is averaging 41.0 yards per game, racking up two receptions for 41 yards and one touchdown.
+- This season Kobe Hudson is averaging 41.0 yards per game, with two catches for 41 yards and one touchdown.